My.Family - Ancestors, Descendants and Others

 • Margery Durvassal was born estimated 1300.2

-• She married William de la Spine estimated 1316 in Aston Burley, Worcestershire, England, probably.1
+• Margery married William de la Spine estimated 1316 in Aston Burley, Worcestershire, England, probably.1

 • ***Research Conclusion: Royal descent Wm Sargent to Charlemagne.